Tony Glazer (Writer, Director)

 Greg Sextro (Production Sound)

-Greg is an award winning sound designer, editor, mixer, and location sound engineer, and has been working in TV and Film for over 10 years.
+Greg is an award winning sound designer, editor, mixer, and location sound engineer and has been working in TV and Film for over 10 years.
 His work can be heard in numerous feature films, shorts, documentaries, anime and animated productions, TV shows, and commercials.
-Some noted projects include the animated feature “Sita Sings the Blues” by Nina Paley, the cartoon series “Super Normal” by World Leaders Entertainment, the feature film “Lucky Life” by Lee Isaac Chung, “Idiots & Angels” by Bill Plympton, and the stop motion short “Hose” by Kevin Watkins.
+Recent projects include location mixing on “The Amazing Spiderman 2,” Apple iPhone commercials, and sound design work for Patron Tequila.
 Greg maintains a diverse clientele, and provides a wide array of audio services.
-One day you might see him in his studio mixing a commercial spot, and the next, recording dialog on location for a feature film.
 More info can be found on his website www.eastwestaudio.com.

 Paul Hsu (Sound Design)